blurgyy/dt/docs/index.md

 ## Configuration

-See the [hands-on guide](/config/) for writing a configuration file.
+See the [hands-on guide](/config/) for creating a configuration file.